What is the maximum corresponding percentage error in computing t... | Channels for Pearson+

 Differentials: Videos & Practice Problems

-What is the maximum corresponding percentage error in computing the sphere's surface area if its radius is measured with an error of at most ?
+What is the maximum corresponding percentage error in computing the square's area if its diagonal d is measured with an error of at most 0.2%?

-What is the maximum corresponding percentage error in computing the sphere's surface area if its radius is measured with an error of at most ?
+What is the maximum corresponding percentage error in computing the square's area if its diagonal d is measured with an error of at most 0.2%?